“Out of suffering have emerged the strongest souls; the most massive characters are seared with scars.” ~ Khalil Gibran

 Just know that “the world is full of suffering.
 It is also full of overcoming. ~ Helen Keller

-Whether is you who is sad and blue or somebody you love and care about, knowing and acting upon these truths will help make a huge difference in your life.
+Whether it’s you who is sad and blue or somebody you love and care about, acknowledging and acting upon these 3 things will help you feel a lot better.

 1. Let go of the pain.
 This too shall pass.